|

 A

-The guidance document ANSI Z54.1-1963 will tell you to set (adjust) the distance (boundary) away from an x-ray source so that a member of the public (nonbadged person) will not get more that 2 millirem in an hour, and not more than 100 millirem in a year.
-(A millirem is a dose of radiation.
-Each person in the United States gets an average of 1 to 3 millirems per day from medical and natural radiation exposure.)
+The guidance document ANSI Z54.1-1963 will tell you to set (adjust) the distance (boundary) away from an x-ray source so that a member of the public (nonbadged person) will not get more that 2 millirem (mrem) in an hour, and not more than 100 mrem in a year.
+A mrem is a dose of radiation; and in SI units would be 0.02 milllisieverts (mSv) in an hour, and not more than 1 mSv in a year.
+Each person in the United States gets an average of 7 to 8 mSv every year from medical and natural radiation exposure.
 The safe separation (boundary) distance depends on (1) the intensity of the x ray or gamma radiation source, (2) how long the source must be used to get a proper image (how long the x-ray machine must be turned on, or how long a gamma radiation source must out of its camera [portable-shield]), and (3) any added shielding used to reduce the radiation dose rate around the source of x rays or gamma radiation.
-Usually a licensed and trained radiographer uses a radiation survey meter to measure the dose rate around the item being x rayed and then sets up a rope boundary to keep people (members of the public) away from the open area where the x-ray images are being made.
-You can purchase the document, ANSI Z54.1-1963, from ANSI at its Web site or from the IHS Standards Store.
-John P. Hageman, MS, CHP
+Regulations require that a qualified radiographer must use a radiation survey meter to measure the radiation dose rate around the item being x rayed and then sets up a boundary to keep people (members of the public) away from the area so the limits (given above) are not exceeded.
+You can purchase the document, ANSI Z54.1-1963, from the American National Standards Institute (ANSI) at its website or from the IHS Standards Store.

 Answer posted on 19 October 2009.
-The information and material posted on this Web site is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Web site.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.